UtahArch/HEPack-Sim/README.md

 ### Workloads

-Parameters for the neural networks have been obtained from [Maestro](All definitions for the different structures in the Engine and the basic) (for ...) while resnet20 ... .
+Parameters for the neural networks have been obtained from [Maestro](https://github.com/maestro-project/maestro/tree/master/data/model) (Resnet50, MobileNetV2, gnmt) while the resnet20 parameters are based on [Privacy-Preserving Machine Learning with Fully Homomorphic Encryption for Deep Neural Network](https://arxiv.org/abs/2106.07229).

+### Adding Functionality

+To add new functionality you would have to:

+1. Add any new functional units to `funcs.py` and their associated hardware and stat collection code to `elements.py`.
+2. Update `defs.py` with any new parameters.
+3. Define a pipeline structre in `packings.py`.
+4. Add any new mode parameters in format that is similar to `resnet.m`
+5. Add a new file based on the other `run_<packing>.py` scripts to parse the input, calculate packing parameters and perform the dataflow.